bean-mhm/beva/README.md

 `std::shared_ptr` field can be `nullptr` or must have a value, or in what conditions a `std::optional` field can actually be `std::nullopt`.

 beva is not tested enough to be called stable or ready for production at all.
+It is just a fun side project at most.

 # Documentation